Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- In one matchup against the Panthers, Heinicke threw for 137 passing yards, 85.5 yards below his over/under in Sunday's game.

-- Heinicke threw a touchdown pass in that matchup against the Panthers.
+- Heinicke threw a touchdown pass in that game against the Panthers.

-- The 194.3 yards per game the Panthers are allowing through the air makes them the NFL's best pass defense.
+- The 194.3 passing yards the Panthers yield per game makes them the NFL's best pass defense this season.

-- The Panthers have allowed 13 passing TDs this season (1.3 per game), ranking them eighth among NFL defenses.
+- The Panthers have allowed 13 touchdowns through the air (1.3 per game).
+They are eighth in the NFL in that category.

 Recent Performances

+- Heinicke put together a 256-yard performance against the Buccaneers last week, completing 81.2% of his passes and throwing for one touchdown.

-- He tacked on three carries for 15 yards, averaging five yards per carry.
+- Heinicke added three carries for 15 yards, averaging five yards per carry in the running game.

 - Heinicke has passed for 794 yards (264.7 per game) over his last three outings, while completing 69.4% of his passes (75-for-108) with three touchdowns and three interceptions.